nicokeller14/Assignment5_DS/Report.md

 > Ans: A consensus algorithm is design to enable connections of distributed machines ie. different nodes to work together efficiently as a group
 > even with the presence of failures and outages.
 It is used to achieve agreement on a single data value among distributed processes or systems.
 > So it is an algorithm that seeks an organized way of working of different machines that interact with
->  other, ensuring that they will continue to work in a efficiently manner even if errors and failures are present.
+>  other, ensuring that they will continue to work in an efficient manner even if errors and failures are present.
 > In practice, a consensus algorithm provides a way for multiple servers ro reach agreement on a state.
 Once there is consensus, the state is final and cannot
 > be changed.
 > When talking about replicated state machines, we ensure that each replica progresses in the same state.
 Also, this ensures consistency and